elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-amphipathic-nature-of-phospholipids-and-its-significance.md

 url: /learn/biology/questions/explain-the-amphipathic-nature-of-phospholipids-and-its-significance
 score: -1.0
 related_article1:
-    id: 167335
+    id: 167325
-    title: What is the role of phospholipids in biological membranes?
+    title: >-
+        How does a dehydration reaction contribute to the formation of nucleic acids?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-biological-membranes
+    url: /learn/biology/questions/how-does-a-dehydration-reaction-contribute-to-the-formation-of-nucleic-acids
 related_article2:
-    id: 167331
+    id: 167330
+    title: >-
-    title: How do the nitrogenous bases differ between DNA and RNA?
+        What are the key differences between the sugar components of DNA and RNA?
     subject: Biology
-    url: /learn/biology/questions/how-do-the-nitrogenous-bases-differ-between-dna-and-rna
+    url: /learn/biology/questions/what-are-the-key-differences-between-the-sugar-components-of-dna-and-rna
 related_article3:
-    id: 167329
+    id: 167334
-    title: Explain the concept of complementary base pairing and its importance in DNA stability.
+    title: >-
+        Describe the composition and function of triglycerides in energy storage.
     subject: Biology
-    url: /learn/biology/questions/explain-the-concept-of-complementary-base-pairing-and-its-importance-in-dna-stability
+    url: /learn/biology/questions/describe-the-composition-and-function-of-triglycerides-in-energy-storage
 related_article4:
-    id: 167325
+    id: 167327
-    title: How does a dehydration reaction contribute to the formation of nucleic acids?
+    title: >-
+        Describe the primary structure of DNA and RNA and explain how they differ.
     subject: Biology
-    url: /learn/biology/questions/how-does-a-dehydration-reaction-contribute-to-the-formation-of-nucleic-acids
+    url: /learn/biology/questions/describe-the-primary-structure-of-dna-and-rna-and-explain-how-they-differ
 related_article5:
-    id: 167330
+    id: 167339
-    title: What are the key differences between the sugar components of DNA and RNA?
+    title: >-
+        What is the primary biological function of nucleic acids?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-differences-between-the-sugar-components-of-dna-and-rna
+    url: /learn/biology/questions/what-is-the-primary-biological-function-of-nucleic-acids
 ---

 &nbsp;